Dogs lick things. They lick themselves, they lick each other, they lick their toys, and they lick us.

 Occasionally, dogs will compulsively lick themselves to the point of removing fur or creating sores.
 These dogs need to see a veterinary behaviorist.
 Read more about compulsive lickers below.

-Other dogs lick as a way to reduce social tension.
+Other dogs lick their lips as a way to reduce social tension.
 This is called a calming signal, and it’s a good idea to learn about more calming signals that dogs use.

 You can think of calming signals as a way to say “I’m sorry,” or “let’s all calm down here.”